foambubble/foam/docs/daily-notes.md

 The above configuration would create a file `journal/note-2020-07-25.mdx`, with the heading `Journal Entry, Sunday, July 25`.

+Specifying a sub-directory for daily notes in this way will prevent them from appearing in the graph visualisation.

 ## Daily Note Templates

 In the future, Foam may provide a functionality for specifying a template for new Daily Notes and other types of documents.